Chuck Henry: News

 Henry began his career in broadcasting at KHVH-TV (now KITV) in Honolulu as news anchor-reporter from 1966 to 1971 with a short interval in Anchorage, Alaska, as a news anchor-reporter for KENI-TV (now KTUU-TV) from 1967 to 1968.
 Shortly before going to Alaska, Henry was drafted into the U.S. Army and was stationed up in Alaska concurrently during his time at KENI-TV without being sent over to Vietnam.
 He then began his first stint at KABC-TV in October 1971, beginning as a morning anchor before moving to weekends.
 By the spring of 1974, Henry was promoted to anchor of the 5 p.m.
 Eyewitness News, working alongside Christine Lund and Jerry Dunphy.

 Henry then served as anchor-reporter at WMAQ-TV, the NBC-owned television station in Chicago from August 1978 to March 1982.
 His WMAQ co-anchors included Carol Marin, Jerry Taft and Linda Yu.
 Then in April 1982, Henry rejoined KABC-TV as reporter, weekend anchor (alongside Joanne Ishimine) and would later work among other capacities, including film reviews.
 He left KABC-TV in May 1993.

 Henry joined the KNBC staff in January 1994 (just several days after his 48th birthday), replacing John Beard as anchor of the 4 p.m. news and also as a reporter.
 In 1997, Henry replaced Jess Marlow on the 6 p.m. newscast and then added the 5 and 11 p.m. newscasts after Paul Moyer retired in 2009.
 Henry would anchor all three newscasts until his own retirement on December 22, 2022.

-Henry gained national attention in October 2003, when he and his cameraman, Kristopher Li, were nearly killed in the field while shooting a report about California forest fires in the San Bernardino Mountains.
+Henry gained national attention in October 2003, when he and his cameraman, Kristopher Li, were nearly killed in the field while shooting a report about California forest fires in the San Gabriel Mountains near Sylmar.
 Although the news media were told to leave by the fire department, a sudden change in wind direction prevented Henry and his crew from doing so.
 The engine of the KNBC news van failed to turn over; it was subsequently engulfed and lost to the fire and both Henry and Li had to be rescued by the LAFD.
 Henry and Li were interviewed by KNBC reporter Kyung Lah shortly thereafter where Henry tearfully recollected what they went through in the fire.